 Here I visit a concept that a man with Alzheimer's wrote about before his recent death.

-Perhaps the author to this poem, unable most of the time to remember the things he has done, was crying out for someone to remember it for him.
-Perhaps he wanted to see the inspiration in their eyes again, and feel a bit of that glow of pride.
-The eyes that pity must sear him to the bone.
-He is still there: a mind that tells him he’s 25 and should be able to function, trapped in a body that doesn’t respond.
-I am not even at that age yet, and look back on a full life with so many adventures just waiting to be told and remembered.
+Perhaps the author of "The Cranky Old Man," unable most of the time to remember the things he has done, was crying out for someone to remember it for him.
+Perhaps he wanted to see the inspiration in someone's eyes again, and feel a bit of the glow of pride.
+The eyes that pity might sear him because, in his mind, he is 25 and healthy trapped in a body that won't respond.
+I imagine his stories, then imagine my own.
+Both are so full of life with many adventures waiting to be told and remembered.

 A person is made largely of the actions and reactions of life.
 To lose that is terrifying to both those who watch it and those who experience it.
 Yet even now, the man with Alzheimer's inspires those around him.
 He lived a little while longer, still smiling and enjoying the life he had, save the few moments that plague us all.
 While he begs others to see him for who he was, it is who he ended up being that had inspired me the most.
 The power of inspiration lies within us all.
 Even ourselves.